 In Beijing, you study at China Foreign Affairs University (CFAU).
 It is China’s top foreign affairs institute and doubles up as an academy for the country's future diplomats.

-The exchange is offered as a one semester exchange or as a one-year dual-award.
+The exchange is offered as a one semester exchange or as a one-year exchange with award.

 Spending a semester in Beijing has given me a once-in-a-lifetime crash course and exponentially increased my understanding of the truly globalised world we live in.